cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

-# Additional topics

 ## Re-starting a VM

-If your earlier session was interrupted and/or your Virtual Machine was set to auto-halt every day at 7PM: It may currently be Stopped.
+If your earlier session was interrupted and/or your Virtual Machine was set to auto-halt every day at some time: It may currently be Stopped and Deallocated.
 Restart it in the Azure portal by selecting the VM and clicking the **Start** button.
-Most likely this will assign your VM a new ip address; so note this down.
+This will assign your VM a new ip address; so note this down.

 You can assign a static ip address to your VM (this is an Azure service) so it will